perlajavadevops/Interview-Questions/Spring Boot-Microservices Interview Questions.md

 13. How will you balance the server-side load by utilizing Spring Cloud?
 14. How can you access RESTful Microservices?
 15. What are the tools that can be considered for managing a microservice architecture?
 16. How many ways to communicate microservices in java?
+17. How to communicate one unastable service to stable service in microservices?
+18. What is Circuit Break in microservices?
+19. Fault Tolerence in MS?
+20. Transaction Management or Data consistency in MS?
+21. Versioning in MS?
+22. Security in MS?
+23. What is the use of Service Discovery?
+24. What are disgn patterns in Microservices?
+25. What is SAGA Pattern?
+26.